 Situated on the foreshores of the Georges river around Gungah Bay the reserve can be accessed from several suburban streets around Oatley & Oatley West ( Mulga Rd, Mimosa St, Woronora St.).
 The reserve includes an extensive mangrove area and bushland.
 The site of the former Oatley Bowling club is also located within the reserve.
-The future use of the site is yet to be determined 5 years after the club’s closure.
+The future use of the site is yet to be determined after the club’s closure in 2003

 History of Site